Christoph33one/my-first-project/README.md

 # Colors
 ---

-- All colours a are picked using a complementary Shade setting with Adobe Color Wheel.
+- All colours are picked using a complementary Shade setting within Adobe Color Wheel.
 Different shades of Grey are used to give a feeling of warmth throughout the site.
-This also reduces the brightness of the screen, to be more user friendly with people using contact lenses or glasses.
+This also reduces the brightness of the backgorund color, to be more user friendly with people using contact lenses ,glasses or sensitive eye sight.

-- The color Pink is used to breakup some similarities for when needing to click on a link or to highlight an icon.
+- The color Pink ( #B50273 ) is used to breakup some similarities for when needing to click on a link or to highlight an icon.
 Pink was also picked using adobe color wheel inline with the complementry shades of Grey.

 - All colors are taken from an open source - Adobe Colour Wheel https://color.adobe.com/create/color-wheel

 - Background color for body - #3A383B "Dark Grey"
-- Page tiles and section tiltes -#000000 "Black"
+- Page titles and section tiltes -#000000 "Black"
 - Home icon - #66666B "medium grey"
-- H3, H4 & Paragraphs - #fff "White"
+- Nav bar & Footer - #fff "White"
 - H2 Icons - #B50273 "Pink"
-- text borders - #000000 "Balck"
+- H3, H4 & Paragraphs - #fff "White"
-- Image borders - #D9D2D7 "light grey"
+- Text & Form borders - #000000 "Black"

 ![](readme/adobe%20color%20wheel.png)

 ---
 # Content

-- Content was taken from Spring Cast  then conscripted in my own words. https://springcast.fm/podcast-website/
+- Content for The Podcast Project was taken from Spring Cast then conscripted in my own words. https://springcast.fm/podcast-website/

 # Media

-- Images where used from an open source - Pixels https://www.pexels.com/nl-nl/
+- Images are used from an open source - Pixels https://www.pexels.com/nl-nl/